Does your Car Insurance cover the Theft of Personal Belongings from your car?

 While a personal belongings cover might come at a small additional premium, there are a lot of benefits of having this cover.

-- Protect your Things: Get protection for any Personal Belongings you carry around in your car in the case of damages and theft
+- Protect your Things: Get protection for Personal Belongings you carry around in your car in the case of physical damages and theft

 - Ease your financial burden: If the worst happens and your personal belongings are stolen or damaged, you know that you will be financially don’t end up spending anything extra from your pocket